 3. Excessive Fish Waste

-If you have a fully stocked fish tank, especially if you feed them too much, they will create a lot of waste.
-Fish waste is a leading cause of excess ammonia levels in the fish tank.
+If you have an overstocked fish tank, especially if you feed them too much, they will create a large amount of waste.
+Fish waste is a leading cause of excess ammonia levels in a fish tank.
+Note that fish naturally produce ammonia as a byproduct of their metabolism.
+This makes an overstocked tank inherently dangerous.

 4. Improper Tank Filtration